NaokiIshimura/vscode-markdown-preview-sidebar/README.md

-# Markdown Previewer in Extension Panel
+# Markdown Previewer in Extension Area

+Display markdown preview in sidebar or panel.

 ![demo](assets/demo.gif)

-Display markdown preview in extension panel.

 ## Features
 - Lightweight Markdown preview that stays pinned to the VS Code sidebar or panel